LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Mar_31.md

   - Future directions (coherent and well thought-out future directions (ideally a mix of short and long-term ideas)
 ## Questions:
 - Does the title of the presentation has to be different from what we already had in the proposal?
-- The results are more focused on the RStudio part?
+- The results are more focused on the RStudio part (aims)?
 Is it needed to talk about the QIIME part?